Cizre: Late 20th century and contemporary period

+2014-2016 Kurdish–Turkish conflict

+Summary

-Riots erupted in Cizre in October 2014 in response to the Turkish government's decision to prohibit Kurds from travelling to Syria to participate in the Syrian Civil War.
+Riots erupted in Cizre in October 2014 in response to the Turkish government's decision to prohibit Kurds from travelling to Syria to participate in the Syrian Civil War, as well as in reaction to accusations that the Turkish government supported the Islamic State (ISIS) against the Kurds in Syria.
 It is claimed that 17 Kurds from Cizre fought and died in the Siege of Kobanî.
-The YDG-H, the militant youth wing of the Kurdistan Workers' Party (PKK), subsequently erected blockades, ditches, and armed checkpoints, and carried out patrols in several neighbourhoods to block the movement of Turkish police.
-A military operation was launched by the Turkish Armed Forces to reestablish control over the city on 4 September 2015, and a curfew was imposed.
-An estimated 70 YDG-H militants responded with rocket-propelled and grenade attacks on Turkish soldiers.
-In the operation, the Turkish Ministry of the Interior claimed 32 PKK militants and 1 civilian had been killed, whereas the HDP argued 21 civilians were killed.
-On 10 September, a group of 30 HDP MPs led by leader Selahattin Demirtaş were denied entry to the city by the police.
-The curfew was briefly relaxed on 11 September, but was reimposed after two days.
+Finally, the breakdown of the 2013–2015 PKK–Turkey peace process, which was part of the broader third phase of the Kurdish–Turkish conflict, prompted local Kurdish youth, affiliated with the YDG-H, the militant youth wing of the Kurdistan Workers' Party (PKK), and later YPS, to erect blockades, ditches, and armed checkpoints, declare "autonomy", and to carry out patrols in several neighbourhoods to block the movement of Turkish police.

+A military operation was launched by the Turkish Armed Forces to reestablish control over the city on 4 September 2015, and a curfew was imposed, which has also been described as a military siege.
+An estimated 70 Kurdish militants responded with rocket-propelled grenade attacks, when Turkish soldiers tried to enter the city.
+From the mountains that surround Cizre, the Turkish army used its heavy armour, including tanks and artillery to shell buildings inflicting great damage.
+In wake of the clashes, the Turkish Ministry of the Interior claimed that 32 "PKK militants" and 1 civilian had been killed, whereas the Peoples' Democratic Party (HDP) argued that 21 civilians were killed.
+On 10 September, an investigating delegation of 30 HDP MPs led by Selahattin Demirtaş were denied entry to the city by Turkish police.
+The curfew was briefly relaxed on 11 September, but was reimposed just two days later.